cdbartholomew/maas-docs-online/docs/group_howto/ght_client_certs.rst

 Step 1: Create a Private Certificate Authority
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 To create a private certificate authority (CA), we will use OpenSSL, which is included with most Linux-based operating systems and can be easily installed if it is not available.
-For details on installing OpenSSL, go `here <https://wiki.openssl.org/index.php/Binaries>`_.
+For details on installing OpenSSL, go `here <https://wiki.openssl.org/index.php/Binaries>`__.

 To create a private CA, follow the steps below.

 1. Generate a private key and a public certificate for the CA. The command below will generate two files, one for the private key and one for the public certificate.
-The certificate will have a common name of *.messaging.solace.cloud.
+The certificate will have a common name of \*.messaging.solace.cloud.
 It is specified as part of the **-subj** parameter in the command line.
 If you would prefer to enter the common name and the other values interactively, omit the **-subj** parameter.
 ::

     openssl req -newkey rsa:2048 -nodes -keyout MyRootCaKey.key -x509 -days 365 -out MyRootCaCert.pem -subj "/C=GB/ST=London/L=London/O=Global Security/OU=IT Department/CN=*.messaging.solace.cloud"

-These files, the private key and the public certificate, are all you need for your private certificate authority.
+The private key file and the public certificate file are all you need for your private certificate authority.
 Make sure you store the private key file (MyRootCaKey.key) in a safe place.
 The certificate is public and will be uploaded to the messaging service later.

 Step 2: Create a Client Certificate
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~